Leveraging data to optimize shipping through the Panama Canal while protecting local water supply

 In the past, PCA had to gather and send data files manually to individual teams and outside agencies.
 The new platform provides a centralized, open-hub format via a web portal, making information easily accessible to all stakeholders as well as the public.
 With organized data and open access, PCA is able to work more efficiently since team members from across the organization can utilize any information that they might need.

 Sensor data is automatically uploaded into the system with minimal manual intervention, so operators can have greater confidence in the data integrity.
 Automated error detections and intuitive correction tools allow PCA to compare current and historical data.
 PCA can make any corrections for quality assurance, with changes precisely annotated within the software system.
-This traceable quality assurance and control procedure are invaluable features, as are the data stability and security that Aquarius’ cloud-based storage provides.
-The platform is hosted in a secure private cloud that alleviates PCA from having to maintain their own servers and software updates, while providing the latest in data security.
-As industry and technology continue to evolve, cloud solutions can keep up with the changes in the background, ensuring users always have the optimal tools.

-The Canal’s web portal also ensures that the data is accessible to outside agencies, making it easy for IDAAN (Instituto de Acueductos y Alcantarillados Nacionales), Panama’s municipal water and sewage management agency to access lake level data and incorporate it into their operations plans.
+As industry and technology continue to evolve, cloud solutions can keep up with the changes in the background, ensuring users always have optimal tools.
+The canal’s web portal also ensures that the data is accessible to outside agencies, making it easy for IDAAN (Instituto de Acueductos y Alcantarillados Nacionales), Panama’s municipal water and sewage management agency, to access lake level data and incorporate it into its operations.
 This insight informs water treatment processes since low lake levels and saltwater intrusion can adversely affect pumps and water treatment processes.
 PCAs web portal provides up-to-date information and high-integrity data so that professionals across the organization and beyond can make the best use of it.
-The web portal is customizable so PCA can display information in charts, graphs, maps, meters and timelines making it easy for users to zero in on the information they are looking for.
+The web portal is customizable so PCA can display information in charts, graphs, maps, meters and timelines making it easy for users to hone in on the information for which they are looking.

 The Panama Canal’s hydrological data has impacts that extend far beyond the lock gates and local communities.
-When, for example, trade through the waterway is limited due to low water levels, transportation delays can result in shifts across the global economy–from elevating transport costs and affecting the availability of products worldwide to increasing the cost of groceries at your neighborhood market.
-Using the Aquarius platform to manage data, PCA is able to streamline transportation costs and the flow of goods around the world, while also ensuring the people of Panama have the water they need.
+When, for example, trade through the waterway is limited due to low water levels, transportation delays can result in shifts across the global economy — from elevating transport costs and affecting the availability of products worldwide to increasing the cost of groceries at neighborhood markets.